Cray-HPE/uan-product-stream/docs/portal/developer-portal/test-plan/K3s Test Plan.md

 [k3s 1dde4ab] Add MetalLB IP Address range
  1 file changed, 2 insertions(+), 2 deletions()
 ```
 1. Complete the [HAProxy section](../advanced/Enabling_K3s.md#haproxy-configuration) of the Enabling K3s guide.
+Replace `uan01 uan01.can.lemondrop.hpc.amslabs.hpecorp.net:9000` with the DNS of the UAN chosen for this test.

-The following changes to `vars/uan_helm.yml` would be suitable changes for validation (make sure to change the DNS name for the UAN selected for this test):
+The following changes to `vars/uan_helm.yml` would be suitable changes for validation:
 ```
 $ git diff
 diff --git a/vars/uan_helm.yml b/vars/uan_helm.yml